cnnrbrn/noob-nerds-content/javascript/objects/object-with-properties.md

 The left side of the colon `:` is called the `key` and the right side is called the `value`.

+The first property in the person object has a key of `firstName` and a value of `Gertrude`.

 ######
 Create an object called `movie` with two properties, `title` and `description`.
 Give string values to both.